kytta/www/content/blog/one-week-with-zola.md

 ---
 title: I spent one week with Zola
 description: I have chosen Zola as my static site generator of choice for this blog, and here, I talk about my experience with it.
+date: 2023-03-04T19:59:59+01:00
 extra:
   mastodon_id: 109966570964820172
 ---

-You already know this story: I have been tired of not having a proper blog, so [I started one](@/blog/2023-02-22-enough.md).
+You already know this story: I have been tired of not having a proper blog, so [I started one](@/blog/enough.md).
 I absolutely didn't want to try out anything with a CMS (sorry, WordPress folks!), but rather stick to a minimalistic statically generated site.
 When it came to choosing a generator, I had a few options I could consider:

 - **Jekyll**.
 I like that it's native to GitHub Pages while also being easy to deploy virtually everywhere.
 Its Jinja2-like Liquid templates are a very good thing, and there are a bazillion of plugins for it, too.
 Yet, I dislike Ruby a lot because of the slow speed and my inability to make it run properly on my computer.
 - **11ty**, **Gatsby**, **Hexo**, **Next.js**, and other JavaScript-based frameworks are off the table for me.
 I've never worked in an environment as fragile as Node.js.
 If one comes back to a project a year later, one discovers that nothing works any more.
 The build speeds aren't the fastest, the template engines are not to my liking, and I really don't want to ship any JavaScript to my readers.
 11ty ticks the most boxes for me, but I couldn't really get a hang of it.